 Groucho is recruited ubiquitously and dynamically throughout the genome

-ChIP-seq was performed in duplicate on fly embryos collected at three timepoints using an affinity-purified polyclonal Groucho antibody.
+The timepoints used for the analysis were chosen to overlap significant events in embryonic development that have known Groucho interactions.
+The first timepoint (1.5 – 4 hours post deposition) encompasses formation of the syncytial blastoderm and subsequent cellularization.
+It is during this stage that the expression patterns of the pair-rule and segment polarity genes (including engrailed, a Groucho interacting TF) are established.
+The second timepoint (4 – 6.5 hours) encompasses the growth and segmentation of the germ band, including the formation of neuroblasts.
+Timepoint 3 (6.5 – 9 hours) encompasses retraction of the germ band and fusion of the anterior and posterior midgut.

+ChIP-seq was performed in duplicate on fly embryos representing each time point.
+We used an affinity purified antibody raised against the Gro GP domain, which we validated extensively in immunoprecipitation and immunoblot assays.
+The high degree of correlation between our ChIP-seq data set and a ChIP-seq data set obtained from 0-12 hour embryos (REF) using completely independent antibodies also validates our ChIP-seq data.
 Sequencing libraries were sequenced to a depth that provided at minimum 5M uniquely mappable reads, far in excess of the minimum recommended by modENCODE ChIP-seq best-practices (Fig. 2-a//A) {Landt, 2012 #308}.
 Replicates exhibited high reproducibility in terms of both read density and resulting peak models.
 (Fig. 2-a//B, left and right, respectively).

 Peak modeling identified widespread Groucho binding throughout the genome; peaks with overlapping regions between replicates were chosen for further analysis (Fig. 2-b).
 Groucho recruitment sites appear most numerous during the central timepoint analyzed (5,246 non-overlapping binding sites), compared to the early (1,358) and late (4,232) stages.
 We detected 5,829 unique binding sites in total, with 535 sites recruiting Groucho at all timepoints, and therefore potentially participating in Grouch-mediated repression in at least one cell type or tissue throughout the developmental timeframe analyzed (Fig 2-c).

 Groucho occupancy is highly dynamic and reversible.
 Approximately 50% of all Groucho binding sites are unique to a single timepoint.
 The majority of the sites established during timepoint 1 that persist into timepoint 2 continue to persist into timepoint 3, indicating that some Groucho binding sites are utilized throughout early development.
 Interestingly, no sites are occupied in only the first and third timepoints, indicating that Groucho occupied sites during the first timepoint tend to either be utilized at all timepoints, or are only utilized very early in development and not utilized again.